panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 };
 ```

-Note that you can't put a newline between the parameters `(param1, param2)` and the arrow `=>`.
+One small nuance here: you can't put a newline between the parameters `(param1, param2)` and the arrow `=>`.

 The example that defines `sayMessage` presented in the introduction is the extended version of the arrow function.

+Having the extended version in mind, let's see if the arrow function can be shortened, making the functions straightforward to read.

-## 2. Reducing parameters parenthesis
+## 2. Reducing parameters parentheses

-The following function has just one parameter:
+The following function `greet` has just one parameter:

 ```javascript
 const greet = (who) => {